 Ten: dec- (Gk: dec- )

-Other Latin and Greek prefixes
+Latin prefixes

-ad: towards.
+ad: to, towards.

 endo: within.